openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 After selecting the parameters, you can start interacting with the scenes and begin the analysis.
 In the upper-right corner, three tabs are available.
 They will allow you to customize the mosaic scene selection and export the final result.

--   :btn:`<fas fa-magic>`: auto-select scenes
+-   :btn:`<fas fa-magic>`: Auto-select scenes.
--   :btn:`<fas fa-trash>`: clear selected scenes
+-   :btn:`<fas fa-trash>`: Clear selected scenes.
--   :btn:`<fas fa-cloud-download-alt>`: retrieve mosaic
+-   :btn:`<fas fa-cloud-download-alt>`: Retrieve mosaic.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/analysis.png
-    :title: The 3 tabs to select the scenes and export mosaic.
+    :title: The three tabs to select the scenes and export mosaic.
     :group: optical-mosaic-recipe

 .. note::

     If you have not selected the option :guilabel:`Select scenes` in the :guilabel:`SCN` tab, the :icon:`fas fa-magic` button will be disabled and the scene areas will be hidden as no scene selection needs to be performed (see those with a number in a circle on the previous screenshot).

-    If you can't see the image scene area, you probably have selected a small area of interest.
+    If you can't see the image scene area, you probably have selected a small AOI.
 Zoom out on the map and you will see the number of available images in the circles.

-Select Scenes
+Select scenes
 ^^^^^^^^^^^^^

 To create a mosaic, you need to select the scenes that will be used to compute each pixel value of the mosaic.
 To do so, SEPAL provides a user-friendly interface that will guide you through the selection process.
 You don't have to select the stack for every pixel; instead, SEPAL will clip the AOI in smaller pieces called **Tiles**.
 These tiles correspond to the native tiling system of your dataset and are displayed on the map with circled numbers in their centroid.
-Each number corresponds to the number of scenes available to build the mosaic tile; hover over these circles to see the tile boundaries appear.
+Each number corresponds to the number of scenes available to build the mosaic tile.
+Hover over these circles to see the tile boundaries appear.

 .. note::